Above:

 to the islands in 1963, married George (Keoki) Freeland of Lahaina,

-live on Maui.
+all reside on Maui.